Want help navigating life insurance?

 Simplified issue life insurance

 For this type of product, there are typically fewer questions to answer and fewer resources used to collect your data.
-Because the company has less information to go on, you’ll likely end up paying more for your insurance, though.
+But because the company has less information to go on, you’ll likely end up paying more for your insurance.
 These products also have coverage limits that you’ll need to be aware of prior to applying.

 Guaranteed issue life insurance